 While I was reading through dozens of meditation books, it occurred to me that there is not one single publication that covers everything.

 There are specific books about mindfulness, chakras, Buddhist methods, Daoist methods… but no one title that covers every aspect of the practice and all the different meditation techniques.

 So, I changed that.

-I wrote the best meditation book for 2022.
-In it, I teach you all the best meditation techniques.
+In my book, I teach you all the best meditation techniques.
 You will learn meditations from Buddhism, Hinduism, Yoga, and modern techniques too.
 And I will show you how to use those techniques to make your life better.
 Start reading today.

 2. Meditation In Action (get it here)

 In my opinion, this is one of the best because author Chogyam Trungpa delves deep into the subject.

 I find that too many books just scratch the surface of what meditation is.
 They give basic instructions on mindfulness.
 But they don’t show you how to use meditation in your everyday life for real-world changes.

 This one goes further.
 It explains the benefits of meditation, the philosophy and the paychology, and how to use meditation to improve your life.

 Chogyam Trungpa [Tibetan Buddhist teacher] shares insights on generosity, discipline, patience, energy, clarity, and wisdom.
 And his words will inspire you to live a good life.
 Plus, his teachings on the different meditation practices will help you to advance your practice.

 3. How To Meditate: A Practical Guide To Making Friends With Your Mind (GET IT HERE)

 American Tibetan Buddhist Pema Chodron (former acharya of Shambhala Buddhism) has written some of the best meditation books over the years, including the exceptional Heart Advice For Difficult Times.